Advising and Counseling

 Our office may be reached by e-mailing humec_students@cornell.edu or by calling 607-255-2532

 Any student considering a health leave of absence should visit the Health Leave of Absence site for details managing that process.
-Please schedule an appointment with a counselor in our office and work with the university Health Leaves coordinator to address questions.
+Please schedule an appointment with an advisor in our office and work with the university Health Leaves coordinator to address questions.

 Directors of Undergraduate Study (DUS)